cbill101/ski-lift/README.md

 # ski-lift
 Mobile rideshare app for skiers/snowboarders

-Made repo public for receruiters primarily, but also for those to look back + kinda legacy code
+Made repo public for recruiters primarily, but also for those to look back + kinda legacy code